 Not sure if there is a neighbor nearby with the same schedule?

 Fill in your information in the questionnaire here and we will try to match you with a neighbor in your region that you can contact to carpool with!!

-Even if you are not ready to walk or cycle to school, you can help making the roads around Roy Cloud safer in signing the safe routes to school safety .
+Even if you are not ready to walk or cycle to school, you can help make the roads around Roy Cloud safer by signing and following the safe routes to school safety pace car pledge.

 Neighborhood Pace Car Pledge

 By joining the Roy Cloud Neighborhood Pace Car Program, you can play a significant role in creating safer neighborhood streets for our kids to walk or bike to school.